sealuzh/cloud-workbench/README.md

 ### Guard and Spork

 Start Guard and Spork with `bundle exec guard`.
-This will preload the testing environment once and automatically execute the test when files have been modified.
+This will preload the testing environment once and automatically execute the affeced tests when files have been modified.

+Automatic page reload on file change is supported for Safari, Chrome and Firefox via plugin from http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-

 ## Limitations